This morning I woke to see an article heralding virgin coconut oil as a cure for arthritis!

 Initial results show that a dose of 80 mg per kg of body weight proved to be non-toxic in rats and was able to demonstrate an improved ability to inhibit swelling and inflammation.

-Significant anti-inflammatory benefits were recorded, including reduced expression of COX-2, iNOS, TNF-a, and IL-6, along with reduced concentrations of thiobarbituric acid reactive substance.
+Significant anti-inflammatory benefits were recorded, including reduced expression of COX-2, iNOS, TNF-a, and IL-6, along with reduced concentrations of the thiobarbituric acid reactive substance.

-Wha is wet milling?
+What is wet milling?

-We have all performed a similar action to wet-milling when we make a cup of tea.
+Virgin Coconut OilWe have all performed a similar action to wet-milling when we make a cup of tea.
 The meat from the fruits of the coconut was ground up to a fine paste and boiled in water to release the beneficial compounds contained inside.
 You are all probably aware that using high temperatures during processing can damage the vital nutrients and enzymes that our food contains.

 Unfortunately, the study doesn’t say if the other nutrients and enzymes in the coconut are damaged by the heat in the wet milling process.

-I guess we’ll have to wait for any new supplements to arrive before we can enjoy the promise of supercharged antioxidant coconut powered supplements.
+I guess we’ll have to wait for any new supplements to arrive before we can enjoy the promise of supercharged antioxidant coconut-powered supplements.

 The best we can do for now is to remind you of the huge amount of beneficial nutrients provided by eating raw coconut, and hope they find a way to preserve all of those natural ingredients.